How to Export Data from Intercom: Methods, API Limits & Transcripts

 To get complete conversation content — every message, every note, every attachment URL — you need the API.

 API versioning: Always pass the Intercom-Version header explicitly in your requests.
+All examples in this guide use Intercom-Version: 2.11.
 Intercom frequently updates its API, and relying on the workspace default version can cause extraction scripts to break unexpectedly if the default is bumped.
+Check the Intercom API changelog and pin to the version you have tested against.

 Conversations API: The N+1 Pattern